 1209 B Hawley Road Ashfield, 413-625-2849, 413-768-7989

-Organic Pick Your Own and Hard Cider Tasting Room open Fridays - Sundays, 10am – 6pm
+Organic Pick Your Own starts Sept.
+21 and Hard Cider Tasting Room currently closed

 Stroll through this ten year old small family-owned certified organic solar powered orchard perched on a hilltop in Ashfield with panoramic views that span Vermont and New Hampshire.
 With more than 60 different cultivars in varying degrees of production, the Gougeon family grows many great heirloom varieties.
 Since 2010, the family has focused on identifying new apple varieties that have seeded naturally and grafting them into the orchard.